dadi/web/CONTRIBUTING.md

 Optional long description

-Fix #xxx
+Fix #xxx (for fixing an issue)
-Close #yyy
+Close #yyy (for closing a pull request)
-Ref #zzz
+Ref #zzz (for referencing another commit)
 ```

-Any line of the commit message cannot be longer 100 characters.
-This allows the message to be easier to read on GitHub as well as in various git tools.
+* Use `Fix #xxx` when the commit fixes an open issue.
+* Use `Close #xxx` when the commit closes an open pull request.
+* Use `Ref gh-xxx` when referencing an issue or pull request that is already closed or should remain open.
+Examples include partial fixes and commits that add a test but not a fix.

 ### Reverting
 If the commit reverts a previous commit, it should begin with `revert: `, followed by the header of the reverted commit.
 In the body it should say: `This reverts commit <hash>.`, where the hash is the SHA of the commit being reverted.